styblope/xsld-operator/README.md

 - Multi-tenancy processes

 ## How the XSLD Operator works
 The operator design follows closely the concepts and best practises provided by the Operator SDK project. *Custom Resource Definitions (CRD)* are defined for setting up the multi-pod XSLD cache group and configuration of the data grid partitions inside the cache group.
-A controller defined around each of the CRD implements the reconciliation logic to maintain the desired state.
+Controllers around each of the CRD implement the level-based reconciliation logic to maintain the desired state.

-The operator leverages and extends the default Kubernetes *StatefulSet* replication controller with managed *PersistentVolumeClaims* backed by *PersistentVolumes*, currently on NFS.
-Each PVC holds data and configuration associated with the respective XSLD cache instance.
-The PVCs lifetime is aligned with the desired state of the cache group replicas, which ensures the XSLD cache group is recovered upon pod or container restarts/reschedules.
-Unlike the default StatefulSet mode, the PVC are deleted and the data volumes are reclaimed back as soon as pods are removed from the managed set as a result of a scale-down request.
+The operator leverages the Kubernetes *StatefulSet* replication controller for ordered pod deployment with managed *PersistentVolumeClaims* backed by *PersistentVolumes*, currently using NFS backend.
+Each PVC holds runtime data and configuration associated with the respective XSLD cache instance.
+The PVCs lifetime is aligned with the declared state of the StatfulSet, which ensures the XSLD cache group is recovered even in case of pod/container restarts.
+Unlike default StatefulSet function, the PVC are deleted and the data volumes are reclaimed back by the operator as soon as pods are removed from the managed set as a result of a scale-down condition.

-The XSLD cache configuration, control and status retrieval is performed through the [XSLD Admin and Operational REST API](https://www.ibm.com/support/knowledgecenter/en/SSTVLU_8.6.1/com.ibm.websphere.extremescale.doc/cxsaccessgridxsldREST.html).
-[Swagger Codegen](https://github.com/swagger-api/swagger-codegen) generator is used to generate the corresponding Go API client module.
+The XSLD cache configuration and control tasks and status retrieval is hadled via the [XSLD Admin and Operational REST API](https://www.ibm.com/support/knowledgecenter/en/SSTVLU_8.6.1/com.ibm.websphere.extremescale.doc/cxsaccessgridxsldREST.html).
+[Swagger Codegen](https://github.com/swagger-api/swagger-codegen) generator is used to generate the corresponding Go client module from the exported OpenAPI specification.

 ## Custom Resource Definitions

+### `XsldCache`
+**`XsldCache`** is the primary resource which defines the XSLD cache group managed by a StatefulSet replication controller.

 The main **`XsldCache`** CRD defines a group of interconnected XSLD members.
-When an `XsldCache` resource is created the controller creates a corresponding StatefultSet and initializes the cache members in the ordinal sequence, allocating new PVCs as data volumes.
-New members are automatically joined to the cache group by execution of the XSLD Join Task.
-State logic is in place which triggers the join/disjoin tasks in the correct phases of the pod startup/termination taking care of request retries and parallel task conflicts.
-The controller maintains an independent loop (via a goroutine) for watching the runtime cache status.
+When an `XsldCache` resource is created, the controller creates a corresponding StatefultSet, initializes the cache members in the ordinal sequence and allocates new data volumes as PVCs.
+New members are automatically joined to the cache group by execution of the XSLD Join Task as soon as the container processes are initialized.
+State logic is in place to trigger the join/disjoin tasks in the correct phases of the pod startup/termination, taking care of request retries and parallel task conflicts.
+The controller maintains an independent watch loop (via a goroutine) for the runtime cache status.

-The `XsldCache` resource controller also creates a matching Headless Service for the StatefulSet which ensures that pods are DNS/resolvable within the cluster (the XSLD requires FQDN hostname resolution).
+The `XsldCache` resource controller additionally creates a Headless Service matching the StatefulSet which provides DNS name resolution for the pods (the XSLD requires own FQDN hostname resolution during startup, which has implications on the Readiness probe checks).

-When the XSLD cache group is scheduled for a scale-down the leaving member correctly disjoins (via the API Disjoin Task) the group prior to the pod termination.
-After the pod terminates, the controller deletes the associated PVC (which isn't done by default by the StatefulSet controller)
+When the XSLD cache group is scheduled for a scale-down, the leaving members correctly disjoin the group (via the API Disjoin Task) prior to the pod termination.
+After the pods terminate, the controller deletes the associated PVCs (which isn't the default StatefulSet behavior)

-### `XsldCache`
-**`XsldCache`** is the primary resource which defines the XSLD cache group and the managed StatefulSet

 ```yaml
 apiVersion: xsld.ibm.com/v1alpha1